UofT-DSI/applying_statistical_concepts/06-instructors/lesson_slides/1-statistical-learning.md

 # References

-Chapter 2 of the ISLR2 and ISLP books:
+Chapter 2 of the ISLP book:

-James, Gareth, et al. "Statistical Learning."
-An Introduction to Statistical Learning: with Applications in R, 2nd ed., Springer, 2021.

 James, Gareth, et al. "Statistical Learning."
 An Introduction to Statistical Learning: with Applications in Python, Springer, 2023.